srinathvrao/VLocNet/README.md

 # VLocNet
-A pytorch implementation of VLocNet
+A pytorch implementation of VLocNet, as described in [Deep Auxiliary Learning for Visual Localization and Odometry.](https://arxiv.org/pdf/1803.03642.pdf)
+To be updated soon!